solarsailer/matthieuoger.com/content/posts/2022-03-15-rotation-videos.md

 2. Go to the Automation tab
 3. Create 2 automations:
    1. The first one is for when some apps are opened (**disabling** the rotation lock)
-   2. The second app does the reverse, when the same apps are closed (**enabling** the rotation lock again)
+   2. The second does the reverse, when the same apps are closed (**enabling** the rotation lock again)
 4. Obviously, set it to YouTube (and any other app necessary)

 You should have this by the end: